apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     server response headers.

     .. note::
-        essh is the escaped version of this map
+        essh is the URL-encoded version of this map

 .. _cssh: